Satpal Tanwar

-Satpal Tanwar (born 29 October 1984) is an Indian social activist, and the founder and National President of Bhim Sena.
+Satpal Tanwar (born 29 October 1999) is an National & International Politician and Indian social activist, and the founder and National President of Bhim Sena and Sanvidhan Suraksha Party.

 Career

-Tanwar is the founder and national president of Bhim Sena (All India Ambedkar Army).
-Bhim Sena was founded by Tanwar in 2010 and he was the key person in organising 2017 protests at Jantar Mantar regarding inaction in the Saharanpur violence case.
+Tanwar is the founder and national president of Bhim Sena (All India Ambedkar Army) and Sanvidhan Suraksha Party -SSP.
+Bhim Sena was founded by Tanwar on 1 October 2010 (Bhim Sena Diwas) and Sanvidhan Suraksha Party -SSP was founded by Tanwar on 26 November 2025 on Constitution Day.
+He was the key person in organising 2017 protests at Jantar Mantar regarding inaction in the Saharanpur violence case.
 He was support to Bhim Army in 2017.

 He took part in the April 2018 caste protests and organised members of Bhim Sena at Kamla Nehru Park in Delhi.

 In 2020, he organised a protest against the Hathras gangrape case at Gurgaon, allying with other Dalit organizations.

 Tanwar protested at the national level against the decision of classification in reservation given by the Supreme Court on 1 August 2024.
 To protest the decision of division in reservation of Scheduled Castes / Tribes, he announced a nationwide Bharat Bandh on 21 August 2024.
 After this call of Tanwar, many Dalit social organizations and political parties supported the Bharat Bandh of Bhim Sena.
 After this, more than 28 lakh workers of Bhim Sena along with other Dalit social organizations successfully organized Bharat Bandh.